 Name of Faculty:

 Department:

 Date Filed:

 Date of Incident: Time:

 Location:

 Name of Student:

 Names of witnesses and contact information:

-Please use the back of this form or attach additional.
+Please use the back of this form or attach addition 1.
 Factual description of the incident: 2.
-Assistance Requested [e.g. personal brief investigation etc]: A copy of this form should be filed with the Charlesident for Academic Affairs, and Public Safe Fing on your rights and responsibilities, further ir of your department, the Dean, the Vice-
+Assistance Requested [e.g. personal brief investigation etc]: A copy of this form should be filed with the Cha President for Academic Affairs, and Public Safe fing on your rights and responsibilities, further ir of your department, the Dean, the Vice-

 Signature of Faculty Member Date